 - On-peak – when demand is highest and more expensive forms of electricity production are used.

-- From the safety view-point, 110 Volts having lesser voltage results in lesser shock and thus less injuries or death due to electrocution.
+- From the safety view-point, 110 Volt having lesser voltage results in lesser shock and thus less injuries or death due to electrocution.

-- 220 Volts generate more heat across a particular fault, thus more vulnerable to fire accidents.
+- 220 Volt generate more heat across a particular fault, thus more vulnerable to fire accidents.
 Burnt-out sockets where a plug is loosely fitted is a testimony to it.

-- 220 Volts circuits tend to use thinner gauge wire, thus saving copper/raw materials.
+- 220 Volt circuits tend to use thinner gauge wire, thus saving copper/raw materials.

-- 110 Volts systems use less costly plugs and connectors when compared to the 220 Volts systems.
+- 110 Volt systems use less costly plugs and connectors when compared to the 220 Volt systems.